ropensci/tinkr/tests/testthat/_snaps/to_md/to_md-works.md

 ![wordcloud of titles and abstracts of scientific papers](/img/blog-images/2018-09-11-birds-science/wordcloud-1.png)

-We see that topics include ecological words such as "foraging" but also epidemiological questions since "influenza" and "h5n1" come up.
-Now, how informative as this wordcloud can be, it's a bit ugly, so we'll prettify it using the [`wordcloud2` package](https://github.com/Lchiffon/wordcloud2) instead, and the silhouette of a bird [from
+We see that topics include ecological words such as “foraging” but also epidemiological questions since “influenza” and “h5n1” come up.
+Now, how informative as this wordcloud can be, it’s a bit ugly, so we’ll prettify it using the [`wordcloud2` package](https://github.com/Lchiffon/wordcloud2) instead, and the silhouette of a bird [from